OpenVoiceOS/community-docs/docs/faq.md

 best for privacy, not so great for a smart speaker

 ovos-core also provides a couple experimental settings, if you enable continuous listening then VAD will be used to detect speech and no wake word is needed, just speak to mycroft and it should answer!
-However this setting is experimental for a reason, you may find that mycroft answers your TV or even tries to answer itself if your hardware does not have AEC
+However, this setting is experimental for a reason, you may find that mycroft answers your TV or even tries to answer itself if your hardware does not have AEC

-Another experimental setting is hybrid mode, with hybrid mode you can ask follow up questions up to 45 seconds after the last mycroft interaction, if you do not interact with mycroft it will go back to waiting for a wake word
+Another experimental setting is hybrid mode, with hybrid mode you can ask follow-up questions, up to 45 seconds after the last mycroft interaction, if you do not interact with mycroft it will go back to waiting for a wake word

 ### How fast can OVOS respond?